Camping in the great American outdoors is a fascinating experience.

-These two numbers: starting watts and running watts are also the ones you should pay close attention to when shopping for a generator.
+These two numbers: starting & running watts are also the ones you should pay close attention to when shopping for a generator.

-A generator needs at least as much starting wattage output as the starting wattage of the most energy-consuming device you are planning to run OR the sum of the added starting wattage of all devices you want to connect together.
+A portable generator needs at least as much peak power as the starting wattage of the most energy-consuming device you are planning to run OR the sum of the added starting wattage of all devices you want to connect.

 Sounds complicated?
 Let’s have a look at a specific example for better illustration.

-One of the most popular portable generators is Honda EU2200i.
+One of the most popular portable generators for RVs is Honda EU2200iC.

 Its maximum power output is 2200 starting watts and 2000 running watts.

 Would it be enough to run a large 15,000 RV air conditioner?

 Such AC requires a starting wattage of 2000.
 That’s what Honda EU2200i can provide.
 So far, so good.

 Unfortunately, this AC needs 3300 starting watts to turn on and run for the first seconds.

 That is well above the maximum starting wattage output offered by Honda EU2200i.